-- Detour: Pedestrians and cyclists will be detoured off the boardwalk at Plymouth Place (to Atlantic Avenue, to Ninth Street, to Ocean Avenue) and back on at 10th Street.
-The detour will add about 0.38 miles to a trip the length of the boardwalk (from 2.45 miles to 2.83 miles).
+Runners, pedestrians and cyclists were detoured off the Boardwalk at Sixth Street and Eighth Street and sent down to Atlantic Avenue.
+The detour added about 0.41 miles to a run the length of the boardwalk (from 2.45 miles to 2.86 miles).

 14TH STREET AND 19TH STREET BOARDWALK RAMPS

 An ADA ramp providing access to the boardwalk at 19th Street is in the design stage (19th Street is the only boardwalk entrance accessible from the street only by stairs).
-This project began in January 2017.
+This project likely will begin after the summer.
 A request to widen the 14th Street boardwalk ramp to provide easier access for vehicles with floats is also in the design stage.